Cerenaut/agi/README.md

 ## This repository

 This repository contains algorithm code and a framework to execute repeatable and fully logged / inspectable experiments.
-Every piece of data used in the algorithms can be retrospectively analyzed using graphical tools you write *after* you discover there's a bug...
+Every piece of data used in the algorithms can be retrospectively analyzed using graphical tools that can be written *after* you discover there's a bug...

 The code includes a simple graphical UI, an interprocess layer for distributed coordination and communication, and base classes for the entities that you need for building an AGI experiment.